ysissoko/solana-nft/README.md

 You can use this web [app](https://pem2jwk.vercel.app/) to convert your *.pem* file to a *.jwks* file

 4. Host your jwks file to a publicly accessible folder located on a server

+## Troubleshoot

+### Credit dev account for testing

+if you encouter this issue

+> failed to send transaction: Transaction simulation failed: Attempt to debit an account but found no record of a prior credit

+You need to credit the Solana wallet by getting the public key and going to the [solana faucet](https://faucet.solana.com/)